 - Due to high oxidizing potential, elemental chlorine uses in commercial bleaches, disinfectants, and many chemical processes in the chemical industry.

-- About 70 percent of chlorine used for the production of chlorinated organic compounds like ethyl dichloride and polyvinyl chloride (PVC).
+- About 70 percent of chlorine is used for the production of chlorinated organic compounds like ethyl dichloride and polyvinyl chloride (PVC).
 It is used in intermediate reactions for the production of plastic.

 - A high concentration chorine molecule is a toxic poisonous gas for living organisms.
 It is used as a poisonous gas weapon in World War I.

 It reacts with almost all the elements in the periodic table except helium, neon, and argon.
 Therefore, chlorine forms a wide range of halides.
 The compounds are formed by simple ionic or covalent bonding or molecular species or polymeric species.
 In addition to such binary halides, it forms many oxohalides, hydroxohalides, and complex halides formed by several elements.
 AlCl3, TiCl4, PCl3, SbCl3, FeCl3, PbCl4 are the most common examples of metal or nonmetal halides.

 Hydrogen chloride or hydrochloric acid is an important compound of chlorine known to the chemist from the earliest time.
 It is used largely in the chemical industry.
 Hydrogen chloride is conventionally prepared by the reaction of sodium chloride with concentrated sulfuric acid or burning hydrogen in Cl2 gas.
 The aqueous solution of the hydrogen chloride conducts electricity owing to extensive ionization.
 Due to weak bond dissociation energy, hydrogen chloride is a strong acid in an aqueous solution (approximately pKa values = 7).